Aeshaa/starter-hugo-academic/content/project/Climate_Change/index.md

 Global-mean monthly, seasonal, and annual means, 1880-present, updated through most recent month _CSV_.

 **Data pre-processing**

-Both the charts use the same data.
-However, I have made a few simple modifications to the dataset -
+Both charts utilize identical data.
-- Filtered the data to only contain the values starting from the Year 1980.
+1. Data from the year 1980 onwards.
-- Aggregated the values of the 12 months of the year (Jan-Dec) each given in the dataset to get a "mean" for each year.
-This "mean" of each year is represented in the line charts.
+2. Values for each month (Jan-Dec) are aggregated to calculate the annual mean.
+The line charts represent the mean value for each year.